jsdclxvi/Reforestation/README.md

-## What's the difference between a hippo and a zippo?
-One is really heavy, the other is a little lighter.
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.